DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/api.md

 ## PERSCOM ID

 Your account is assigned a PERSCOM ID when you first register that helps identify your organization when making a request to an API endpoint.
-You may view your PERSCOM ID from the Settings menu within your Dashboard.
+You may view your PERSCOM ID from the Settings menu within your dashboard.
 Your PERSCOM ID will need to be included with each request to an API endpoint utilizing the `X-Perscom-Id` header.
 This can be seen in the examples below.

 ## Scopes

 Each API key can be assigned scopes that define what the API key is allowed to access.
-The API keys scopes are an exact replica of the permissions that can be assigned to users within your Dashboard.
-For a complete list of scopes, visit the permissions section of your
+The API keys scopes are an exact replica of the permissions that can be assigned to users within your dashboard.
+For a complete list of scopes, visit the permissions section of your dashboard.
-Dashboard.

 You may also visit each component listed within this documentation to view the necessary permissions/scopes needed to interact with the component.